This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 You need to be in the right place at the right time

 It is difficult to predict exactly when and where key AI policy decisions might be made.
 To be in the relevant part of government to participate in these decisions, you need to either get lucky, or you need to predict how jurisdiction disputes between parts of government will play out and position yourself well in advance.
-You can mitigate this risk somewhat by becoming someone whose opinion people seek out for advice, so that you will be consulted regardless of where AI policy is made within government.
+You can mitigate this risk somewhat by becoming someone whose opinion people seek out for advice so that you will be consulted regardless of where AI policy is made within the government.

 Relative to other industries, it can take a long time to climb the career ladder in government to get into positions of influence.
 You need to be in a position of influence at a time when AI technologies have advanced enough that key decisions on AI policy need to be made.
 You may be able to shortcut this career climb by rising up through academia or think tanks and then transitioning into roles that are politically appointed, however this route is extremely competitive.